 Prep time: 1 minute / Cooking time: 2 hours

-1. Into a fairly large baking dish pour 1 cup plain white rice, 3 cups milk, 1-2 tsp cinnamon, 1 tbs raw sugar (optional) & a good handful of raisins/sultanas (I’ve never figured out the difference).
+1. Into a fairly large baking dish pour 1 cup plain white rice, 3 cups milk, 1-2 tsp cinnamon, a pinch of grated nutmeg, 1 tbs raw sugar (optional) & a good handful of raisins/sultanas (I’ve never figured out the difference).

 2. Turn the oven on to 180C (350F) and place the uncovered dish on a parchment-lined baking tray inside.
 (This is to catch spillage: there should be at least an inch of space between the milk and the top of your dish as the pudding tends to bubble over)